eaglewyng/RobotSoccer/robot/motion/src/motion/scripts/readme.md

 Team Vektor Krum (2015) and the many rushed coding sessions we had.
 A brief explanation is as follows:

 1. The `Vektory` init function initializes all states and the kicking mechanism
-2. `go(self)` is called after `Vektory` is initialized, wait for all of the services it needs, and then schedules a run through its main execution loop `executionLoop()`
+2. `go(self)` is called after `Vektory` is initialized, waits for all of the services it needs, and then schedules a run through its main execution loop `executionLoop()`
 3. `executionLoop` checks which robot we're assigned to be (the default is robot 1 unless the parameter `robot` is passed in, and a two robot strategy will not be enabled unless `self.twoRobotStrategyEnabled` is set to 1.
 PLEASE NOTE THAT WE NEVER TESTED